Revised and Updated January 2023.

-Tet Holiday, or the Vietnamese Lunar New Year, is the most important festival in Vietnam.
+Tet holiday, or the Vietnamese Lunar New Year, is the most important festival in Vietnam.
 It is also known as the ‘Spring Festival’ and is the longest public holiday in Vietnam.
-Therefore, it’s a joyous time of celebration for local families and foreign tourists who are spending their vacation in Vietnam during this time.
+Some Americans have likened Tet holiday in Vietnam to ‘Christmas and Thanksgiving rolled into one’.

 What is Tet Festival?

 Tet is short for Tet Nguyen Dan, or in translation, the ‘First Day of the Year’.
 In Vietnamese culture, this festival marks the start of the new year with a focus on renewal.
 Tet holiday is an occasion for people to reconnect with their families, reflect on the past year, and make resolutions for the coming one.